Welcome to today's edition of the Rush 24-7 podcast.

 We don't know.

-No, you mean we don't know.
+You mean we don't know?

-Oh no, you mean we could be dying.
+Oh, no, you mean we could be dying?

 We're in big trouble.